 Coronary artery disease is characterized by blockages in the arteries, which supply blood to the heart.
-This, in turn, will cause nutrition and oxygen deprivement of the heart, which leads to pain and damage to the heart muscle.
-Heart dysfunction leads to symptoms or heart attack.
+This, in turn, will cause nutrition and oxygen deprivation of the heart, which leads to pain and damage to the heart muscle.
+Heart dysfunction leads to symptoms of a heart attack.

 When to Suspect Coronary Artery Disease?

 There are two presentations of coronary artery disease.
-They are stable disease or heart attack.
-Patients usually complain of chest pain which occurs on activities, retrosternal in origin and the pain also goes to the left arm, back and jaw.
-Many people may have a heart attack as the first presentation.
-Heart attack pain may be of similar nature, but of severe intensity and associated with sweating, shortness of breath, syncope or death.
+They are stable diseases and heart attacks.
+In stable diseases, the patients usually complain of chest pain which are retrosternal in origin, and occurs on activities.
+This kind of pain radiates to the left arm, back and jaw.
+Many people may also have a heart attack at the first presentation.
+Heart attack pain may be of similar nature but with severe intensity and is associated with sweating, shortness of breath, syncope, or death.
 That is why it is so important to know how to spot a heart attack.

 The symptoms of a heart attack include the following:

 Pain and pressure or discomfort in the center of the chest, usually on the left side.

 Pain, discomfort, or tingling in other parts of the upper body, including the arms, neck, back, jaw, or stomach.